 Address: S1, 2/F, Oi Man Plaza, 60 Chung Hau St, Ho Man Tin

+Looking for some indoor play in Hong Kong that’s a bit different?
 Founded by a group of roller skating fans who met at the outdoor rinks in Victoria Park, Bun’s 2020 is a beginner-friendly rink of painted cement, and a larger hardwood rink for experienced skaters.
 The disco lights – on the decor and the wheels of the roller skates – make for a fun 80s vibe, that and the music!
-This one is great for adults and children.
+This one is a great option for indoor play for both adults and children.

 Join together with your friends to collectively find your way our of a locked room, solving puzzles, and unlocking clues.
 Each escape game is themed and you must use the elements of the room to escape and/or find the missing item within a set amount of time.